e2w5/DetectionLabRevamped/README.md

 - The subnet configuration was changed from 192.168.56.X to 192.168.57.X.

-- Tested Only with VMWare Workstation 17.6
+- Tested Only with Virtual Box 7.1.12

+## Requirements:

+55GB+ of free disk space
+16GB+ of RAM
+Vagrant 2.2.2 or newer
+Virtualbox

 ## TLDR; Installation